 Ideally, website owners should review their content management systems quarterly.
-A release of security updates is an exception to this.
+But a release of security updates is an exception to this.
 When the update is made for urgent security reasons, the CMS update should be done as soon as possible.

 CMS updates might seem so frequent as there is a myriad of updates that’ll occur throughout the year.
-Businesses should not get themselves stuck with obsolete technology that no longer works.
+Furthermore, businesses should not get themselves stuck with obsolete technology that no longer works.

 Think of the following factors as trigger events.
 These are in order of urgency.
 If you have any of these pop-ups, it’s time for a CMS update: